Bosko's Holiday

-Bosko's Holiday is the eleventh title in the Looney Tunes series featuring Bosko and Honey.
+Bosko's Holiday is a 1931 American animated comedy short film.
+It is the eleventh film in the Looney Tunes series featuring Bosko.
 It was released as early as May 2, 1931.
 (Note: Archived from a May 4 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.
 It could've actually premiered on April 25.)
 It was directed by Hugh Harman and Rudolf Ising, and the film score was composed by Frank Marsales.
+It marks a turning point in the Looney Tunes series, focusing on visual gags over musical elements, which were relegated to the then-new Merrie Melodies series, while reusing a lot of animation from its predecessors.